 For many years, sampling has been a very effective marketing tool for brands.
-Retailers know that giving away a product (for example a scoop of ice cream to taste or a complimentary branded umbrella) can in many instances open the door to an immediate product purchase or even a long term brand loyalty.
+Brands know that giving away a product (for example a scoop of ice cream to taste or a complimentary branded umbrella) can in many instances open the door to an immediate product purchase or even a long-term brand loyalty.
 By bringing and keeping customers on board through the power of sampling, brands can expect to see a huge profit return.

-The beauty market has utilised this practice for years.
-Being an industry that creates products which are specific to certain skin/body types, providing consumers with product samples prior to their purchase is a great way to secure them as long term customers.
+The beauty market has utilised this tradition for years.
+Being an industry that creates products which are specific to certain skin/body types, providing consumers with product samples prior to their purchase is a great way to secure them as long-term customers.
 It was from this practice that travel samples and trial kits were born.
-From cosmetics to skincare items, sampling allows users to patch-test, colour-test and assess products based on their personal needs and standards.
+From cosmetics to skincare items, sampling allows users to patch-test, colour-test, and assess products based on their personal needs and standards.
 It also allows them to create reviews and share their thoughts about these products.

 With the rise of influencer marketing, beauty brands should really master the sampling practice, by sending samples of their latest products to social media influencers, including bloggers, vloggers, celebrities, make-up artists, models, and more.
 As influencer marketing heavily relies on positive experiences with products, sampling to influencers gives room for brand ambassadorship and promotion.